sappykun/scpsl-masterserver/README.md

 # scpsl-masterserver
-An implementation of the master server for SCP:SL
+An implementation of the master server for SCP:SL.